The Indian golfer credits his parents, Milkha Singh and Nirmal Kaur, for moulding him into the athlete and person that he is.

 And like many other important lessons he would learn in life, this one was also imparted by his legendary father Milkha Singh.

 “Dad went to the UK for some official function and was presented with a golf set.
-He started taking golf lessons once he came back and suggested that I should try it out too,” Jeev Milkha Singh revealed in an exclusive chat with the Olympic Channel.
+He started taking golf lessons once he came back and suggested that I should try it out too,” Jeev Milkha Singh revealed in a chat with the Olympic Channel.

 “The Chandigarh Golf Club was 600 yards from our house and when I went there, I saw other kids of my age playing.
 I became friends with them and gradually fell in love with the game.
 I used to cycle down to the course every chance I got.”